 Today, IVF results in very high pregnancy rates with the transfer of far fewer embryos, says Dr. Austin.
 This makes pregnancies much safer.

-For women with endometriosis who are unmarried or otherwise not ready to conceive, new technology allows eggs to be retrieved and frozen for future use, she adds.
+For women with endometriosis who are unmarried or otherwise not ready to conceive, new technology allows eggs to be retrieved and frozen for future use.

 For more information on endometriosis, download our free Endometriosis Treatment Guide.